Mohamed-code-ship/CryptoMachine/README.md

 # CryptoMachine

-A User should be able to type information and after running the program the information provided by the user should be encrypted.
+A User should be able to type information and after running the program the information provided by the user should be encoded or decoded .